 Unofficial transcripts for high school students are available upon request.
-Official transcripts will be produced as soon as possible, but may take up to a week depending upon the time of year.
+Official transcripts will be available online through Parchment.

 ACADEMIC POLICIES

 Academic Probation

 In order to be successful at U-Prep a student should maintain a 2.0 (minimum) GPA and be on course to graduate.
 A student who does not maintain a 2.0 GPA may be placed on Academic Probation beginning the semester after the GPA falls below 2.0.
 All students will receive extra academic assistance, if necessary; however, the responsibility for studying and turning in work is the student's.